 A.8.
 Mycorrhiza is the symbiotic association between fungus and roots of vascular plants.
 The mycorrhizal association is present in conifers such as Pinus, Cedrus, etc. Coralloid roots are present in Cycas.
 Coralloid roots are present in clusters at the base of the stem and protrude over the ground.
 It is greenish in colour and dichotomously branched.

 Q.9.
-The heterosporous pteridophytes exhibit certain characterstics which are precursors to the seed habits in gymnosperms.
+The heterosporous pteridophytes exhibit certain characteristics which are precursors to the seed habits in gymnosperms.
 Explain.

 A.9.
 Heterospory is the production of two types of spores; the megaspores and the microspores.
 The microspores produce male gametophyte which produces male gametes, while the megaspores produce female gametophyte which produces archegonia and provides nourishment to the embryo.
 Thus, heterospory leads to a reduction of the gametophyte.
 Thus, heterospory in pteridophytes forms the base of seed habits in gymnosperms.